 Browse through the range of full suspension bikes and you’ll see that they use different frame materials, wheel sizes, and come in all sorts of shapes.
 There are also choices of air or coil sprung shock absorbers with varying amounts of suspension travel.
 So what's the best full suspension mountain bike for you?
 To work that out, it’s generally easiest to separate the sort of riding the bikes are designed for by the amount of travel they have on offer.

-Lightweight, ‘cross-country’ full suspension mountain bikes will normally boast around 100mm (3.9in) of suspension travel and the lightest use carbon fibre frames.
+Lightweight, ‘cross-country’ full suspension mountain bikes will normally boast around 100mm (3.9in) of suspension travel and the lightest use carbon fibre full suspension mountain bike frames.
 The idea is to take the sting out of bumps, increase traction at the rear wheel and add a bit of comfort to the ride without hampering pedalling efficiency or adding unnecessary excess weight

 Cross-country mountain bikes are designed to be ridden uphill just as fast as they are downhill.
 Nowadays they tend to sport 29in wheels or the newer 27.5in (650b) wheel size.

-If you’re looking to take on more challenging terrain once in a while, all mountain/enduro bikes are the best full suspension mountain bikes for you.
-They’re slightly heavier than trail bikes, but are built to withstand more abuse and tackle more challenging terrain.
+If you’re looking to take on more challenging terrain once in a while, all mountain bikes (also known as enduro bikes) are the best full suspension mountain bikes for you.
+They’re slightly heavier than trail bikes but are built to withstand more abuse and tackle more challenging terrain.

 To help increase stability, they are slightly longer than trail and cross-country bikes, but will use wider bars and shorter stems for more reactive steering.
 All-mountain/Enduro full suspension bikes are generally available with 27.5in (650b) or 29in wheels, and most have frames constructed from aluminium or carbon fibre.